daniel-schwarzenbach/CSP_Project/docs/CodingGuidelines.md

 #### How to get updates form main branch:

-`git pull origin main` : updates the main
+`git fetch origin` : updates the main

-`git merge main` : get uptates into your current branch
+`git merge origin/main` : get uptates into your current branch

 merge as often a possible!!